 WebP images are a great way to make your website more efficient.

-They can be used on WordPress sites in conjunction with plugins like WP Rocket, which provide additional optimization for web content.
+They can be used on WordPress sites alongside plugins like WP Rocket, which provide additional optimization for web content.

 The WebP format might be a good option if you have been using JPEGs or PNGs for your website images.

-It will take some time to get used to the file changes, but there are plenty of other benefits that come with this change.
+It will take some time to get used to the file changes, but there are plenty of other benefits to this change.

 Remember: